ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/magnetocorp/configuration/cli/$ cd ../../application/
     tecadmin@ubuntubase:~/Desktop/fabric-samples/commercial-paper/organization/magnetocorp/application$

-**3.** Within VSCode, naviagte to the same folder :
+**3.** Within VSCode, navigate to the same folder :

-    fabric-samples-cp -> commercial paper -> organization -> magnetocorp -> appplication
+    fabric-samples-cp -> commercial-paper -> organization -> magnetocorp -> appplication

-**4.** In that folder, you should see an a file called `addtoWallet.js`.
+**4.** In that folder, you should see a file called `addtoWallet.js`.
 Go ahead and click on it to open it up.

 **5.** On line 25, you should see what is below :

     const key = fs.readFileSync(path.join(credPath, '/msp/keystore/<PUT_PRIVATE_KEY_HERE>')).toString();

-**6.** To put in an actual private key, you can enter the command below in your terminal application to find the key name. **NOTE:** scroll over to see the entire key below :
+**6.** To put in the file name of your actual private key, you can enter the command below in your terminal application to find the key's file name. **NOTE:** scroll over to see the entire command below :

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/magnetocorp/application$ ls -l /home/tecadmin/.fabric-vscode/runtime/crypto-config/peerOrganizations/org1.example.com/users/User1@org1.example.com/msp/keystore/
     -rw-------@ 1 tecadmin  tecadmin  241 Jun 11 08:57 e7a117b799890646fe1d6e688d9c979845a411830400b673e2fe7dc01f91f9b8_sk

-**7.** Now, copy your private key, `e7a117b799890646fe1d6e688d9c979845a411830400b673e2fe7dc01f91f9b8_sk` and paste in the field asking for your private key.
-For example, line 25 looks like this now. **NOTE:** scroll over to see the entire key below :
+**7.** Now, copy your private key's file name, `e7a117b799890646fe1d6e688d9c979845a411830400b673e2fe7dc01f91f9b8_sk` in this example- but your name will differ- and paste it in the field asking for your private key.
+For example, line 25 looks like this now. **NOTE:** scroll over to see the entire key file name below:

     const key = fs.readFileSync(path.join(credPath, '/msp/keystore/e7a117b799890646fe1d6e688d9c979845a411830400b673e2fe7dc01f91f9b8_sk')).toString();

-**NOTE** It is the upmost of importance that you are doing this from the `mangentocorp/application` folder and you save this file.
+**NOTE:** It is of the upmost importance that you are doing this from the `magnetocorp/application` folder and you save this file.
 We will do the Digibank folder here in a second.

 **8.** Go ahead and save this file by either doing `File -> Save` or `Control + s`.

-**9.** Back in your terminal applciation, you can enter the command below to install some dependencies. **NOTE:** scroll over to see the entire command below :
+**9.** Back in your terminal application, you can enter the command below to install some dependencies. **NOTE:** scroll over to see the entire command below :